Collection: Cedar Fever: Surviving Cedar Pollen Season Naturally

 Easy Breather is an herbal remedy made especially to fight cedar fever.
 The formula, adapted from traditional Chinese herbal remedies by two acupuncturists from Austin, is jam packed with herbs used for centuries to support the body's immune response to seasonal changes in the environment.
 When added to your dietary routine before and during cedar season, Easy Breather can greatly reduce the likelihood you will experience the effects of tree pollen.

-Easy Breather is available in drops and capsules and can be purchased online, from Whole Foods Markets across the southwest, and at dozens of independent health stores, pharmacies, and wellness practitioners.
+Easy Breather is available in drops and capsules and can be purchased online, from Whole Foods Markets across the southwest, select HEB stores, and at dozens of independent health stores, pharmacies, and wellness practitioners.